-In addition to the prayer life as built into the horarium, which includes the Eucharist, Liturgy of the Hours, Mid-day Examen, and daily Holy Hour and Rosary, and the formation conferences, there are spiritual life conferences, days of recollection, retreats and the meeting with one's spiritual director on a monthly basis.
+In addition to the prayer life as built into the horarium, which includes the Eucharist, Liturgy of the Hours, Mid-day Examen, daily Holy Hour and Rosary, and the formation conferences, there are spiritual life conferences, days of recollection, retreats and the meeting with one's spiritual director on a monthly basis.

-An outside confessor is present every week for the benefit of the seminarians, and there is a monthly day of recollection, as well as an annual retreat for all seminarians, including canonical retreats for diaconate and priesthood ordinations.
+An outside confessor is present every week for the benefit of the seminarians, and several days of recollection, as well as an annual retreat for all seminarians, including canonical retreats for diaconate and priesthood ordinations.